bgamari/ghc-wiki-import/records.md

-~~All~~ Most of the name-space mechanisms require some level of user-supplied disambiguation: if there are two fields `a` in scope, you must use a qualified name to disambiguate them.
+All of the name-space mechanisms require some level of user-supplied disambiguation: if there are two fields `a` in scope, you must use a qualified name to disambiguate them.
 What is tantalising about this is that the *type* of the argument immediately specifies which one you mean.
 There is really no ambiguity at all, so it is frustrating to have to type qualified names to redundantly specify that information.
 Object-oriented languages take for granted this form of type-directed disambiguation.